bengras/goboek.nl/content/blog/010_rtems_beagle.md

 I want to diagnose the failure reasons of the tests in the emulator and on hardware (different).

+Some form of continuous integration to keep verifying the BSP with future commits would be a good idea too!

 Also I want to get JTAG working on the beaglebone white, which would be an extremely powerful setup - console, power and jtag all over one USB cable?
 God have mercy.